 A good rule of thumb is to pick three main goals.
 These stem from the three areas above and should cover the basics of what you need to achieve.
-The goals need to be specific and measurable outlining what success looks like and be as detailed as you can as to what that means to you.
+The goals need to be specific and measurable, outlining what success looks like – be as detailed as you can about what success means to you.

 An example goal for contractors and consultants

-Most contractors and consultants start by cover costs/financial risks.
-By working out what your break-even point is you can be really specific about how much you need to earn each month on average and what this looks like in reality based on how you want to work throughout the year.
+Most contractors and consultants start by covering costs/financial risks.
+By working out what your break-even point is you can be really specific about how much you need to earn each month on average, and what this looks like in reality based on how you want to work throughout the year.
 The goal could look like this: